Hugill

-Hugill is a civil parish in the South Lakeland district of the English county of Cumbria.
+Hugill is a civil parish in Cumbria, England.
 Hugill includes the village of Ings and the hamlets of Grassgarth, and Reston plus a large part of the village of Staveley and the west bank of the River Kent north of Barley Bridge.
 It was formerly a part of the Barony of Kendal.
 In the 2001 census the parish had a population of 416, increasing at the 2011 census to 446.
 Approximately 60% of the population live in Staveley or the Kent valley.